 “Lens aberration: An optical defect caused by a lens’s inability to form a

-Is a perfect 2D image of a real 3D face possible?
-Slim 18 year-old females looked overweight to almost all 60 people viewing them in wide-angle to telephoto portraits.
-Yet the males shown below are all unfattened by the same lenses.
-Portraits of healthy students were used, the lightest females being the lowest ethically allowed in any study.
-Yet they were all seen as significantly overweight, while the male group was judged as underweight in identical conditions.
+Is perfect photography of a real 3D face possible?
+Slim 18 year-old females looked overweight to almost all 60 people viewing their portraits, regardless of what lens was used.
+Yet the males shown below are all unfattened by the same range of professional wide-angle to telephoto lenses.
 How is that possible?
-Can photography ever be a truly ethical method record if facial distortions are always created, but never corrected?
+Portraits of healthy students were shown, the lightest subjects being the lowest ethically allowed in any study.
+Yet the females were all seen as significantly overweight, while the male group was judged as slightly underweight in identical conditions.
+Can photography ever be an ethical method record if body distortions are always created, but never corrected?
 Can lens-based imagery ever perfectly represent our visual reality?

-As Dr Bernard Harper reveals, previously unmeasured size and shape distortions can have profound ethical and practical implications for filmmakers, photographers, female models, camera designers, AI/Facial recognition/ID imaging systems, on-screen talent, and people of colour.
+As Dr Bernard Harper reveals, these previously unmeasured distortions of size and shape can have profound ethical and practical implications for filmmakers, photographers, female models, camera designers, AI/Facial recognition/ID imaging systems, on-screen talent, and people of colour.
 How is it possible that after over 200 years of photographic research, an imaging imperfection leading to major perceptual distortions could hide in plain sight?

 BID: The 3D Secret in Every 2D Portrait